ltcltc/COMP2123PROJECT/README.md

 5. Chessboard: To storage the steps made by the player

-6. Countdown: The player only have 15 seconds to play the game.
-Otherwise, he/she lose.

-7. Win check: To check if one of the players is winning or the game is drawn.
+6. Win check: To check if one of the players is winning or the game is drawn.
 '''

 ## **Functions:**